tazama-lf/postman/README.md

 ## The files

 ### 1.1.
 (NO-AUTH) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json, and
 ### 1.2.
+(AUTH) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json, and
-(AUTH) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json
+### 1.3.
+(NO-AUTH-DEMO) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json

-This test collection contains a collection of API requests that set up a randomly generated set of pacs.008 and pacs.002 transactions, then submits the transaction pair to the TMS API, and finally performs a number of tests to make sure that the databases were properly updated and the transaction evaluated successfully to the point where a result was posted to the results database.
+These test collection contains a collection of API requests that set up a randomly generated set of pacs.008 and pacs.002 transactions, then submits the transaction pair to the TMS API, and finally performs a number of tests to make sure that the databases were properly updated and the transaction evaluated successfully to the point where a result was posted to the results database.

-The Postman repository contains two different versions of this test collection:
+The Postman repository contains three different versions of this test collection:
  - 1.1.
-(NO-AUTH)... does not require the deployment of the API authentication components
+(NO-AUTH)... does not require the deployment of the API authentication components This test is to be used for a basic public deployment of Tazama where no KeyCloak authentication services are deployed.
  - 1.2.
-(AUTH)... does rely on the deployment of the API authentication component
+(AUTH)... does rely on the deployment of the API authentication component This test is to be used for a basic public deployment of Tazama where KeyCloak authentication services are deployed.
+ - 1.3.
+(NO-AUTH-DEMO) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json
+    This test is to be used for a basic public deployment of Tazama where the Tazama Demo UI is deployed.
+The demo does not currently cater for authentication services, and also does not cater for List Management which is now deployed by default in a public deployment and when the demo UI is deployed, these components should not be deployed.

 Tazama has created a Javascript utility library to assist with the creation of valid pain.001, pain.013, pacs.008 and pacs.002 messages, one-by-one or in bulk.
 You can find the documentation for this utility further down in this page, or you can view the docstrings for each of the functions in the code in the test collection's Pre-Request Script tab.